 - Seal the bag tightly.

 - Refrigerate samples that cannot be shipped on the day they are collected.
-This will minimize chemical reactions.
+This will minimize chemical reactions and loss of moisture.
+Samples should be stored no longer than one week and should never be frozen.

 Collect specific types of solid waste as follows:

 Poultry in-house manure sampling.
-Nutrient concentrations vary widely in poultry litter both from house to house and within each house.
-If waste is to be applied by house, collect a separate sample from each.
+Nutrient concentrations vary widely in poultry litter, both from house to house and within each house.
+If waste application will correspond to individual houses, collect a separate sample from each.

 Collect in-house subsamples from 10 to 12 locations.
-Each subsample should extend from the top of the accumulated waste to the bottom.
+Each subsample should extend from the top of the accumulated waste to the bottom, assuming a whole-house cleanout.
 Samples taken around waterers, feeders, and brooders should be proportionate to the spaces these areas occupy in the house.
 Mix the subsamples thoroughly in a plastic container or bucket.
 Place approximately 1 pint of this mixture into a labeled plastic container or bag, seal the container, and submit it to the laboratory for analysis.

 Poultry below-house manure sampling.
 In a high-rise system, manure is deposited below the poultry house.
 If the system is properly managed, the manure should be fairly uniform in moisture and appearance.